syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Overview.md

 </tr>
 <tr>
 <td>
-Value change by mousewheel
+Value change by mouse wheel
 </td>
 <td>
-SfDateTimeEdit supports to change the value by mousewheel action.
-To know more about value change by mousewheel in SfDateTimeEdit, refer {{'[here](https://help.syncfusion.com/windowsforms/sfdatetimeedit/navigation#change-value-by-mouse)'| markdownify }}.
+SfDateTimeEdit supports to change the value by mouse wheel action.
+To know more about value change by mouse wheel in SfDateTimeEdit, refer {{'[here](https://help.syncfusion.com/windowsforms/sfdatetimeedit/navigation#change-value-by-mouse)'| markdownify }}.
 </td>
 </tr>
 </table>